Roasted Red Pepper Sauce- With Pasta

 You know from previous posts that I have a ton of tablecloths and fabrics, but that doesn’t stop me from getting more.
 Lately, I have been thrifting at a local church and grabbing some fun and inexpensive finds.
 If you go back to my last post, Rose-colored Salad, the table had a remnant cloth that I recently bought for $2.
 I loved it because it was a color combo that I definitely didn’t have in my stash.
 I know, hard to believe there was a color gap in my linens closet, HA.

 I have been wanting to use the ‘floral on top of floral’ theme for a while but could never quite achieve exactly what I was envisioning.
 So, when I saw the stark white cloth with bursts of Springtime flowers I immediately grabbed it.
-In my utter excitement, I never fully checked it out; just brought it to the register and paid.
+In my utter excitement, I never fully inspected it; just brought it to the register and paid.
 Once I got it home and opened it up to wash, I realized it was a sheet.
 You think that bothered me?
 Not in the least.
 Once washed, fabric is fabric, and everything has multiple uses.
 I also picked up the rose & gold rimmed plates and bowls to add to the floral theme.
 I got 12 of each for $15 (for those, like me, who use their fingers to count, that’s 62¢ a dish!)
 A fruitful shop of flora, for sure.

 The line up: White Sheer for the base, Floral sheet for the runner, yellow/white napkins, Dinner plate with gold leaf pattern, Rose/gold/floral soup & salad plates, Peach candle sticks, Tiffany wine glasses, vintage green/gold water glasses.